 A couple of years ago, when we spent Christmas with my parents after returning form London, I went around with her to deliver Christmas gifts to a few friends in the neighborhood and she took cute bottles of Mrs. Meyer’s Cleaner with a big ribbon and sprig of holly on them.
 Every single person commented how grateful they were for a useful and non-sweet item.

-Last year, I made these “Chili in a Jar” gifts, which were super popular because everyone appreciates some real food that takes five seconds to get in the crockpot during the insanity of the holidays.
+Two years ago, I made these “Chili in a Jar” gifts, which were super popular because everyone appreciates some real food that takes five seconds to get in the crockpot during the insanity of the holidays.

-This year, I was on the hunt for another good option and settled on homemade vanilla.
+Last year, I was on the hunt for another good option and settled on homemade vanilla.

 I’ve been making my own vanilla extract for about four years, and I’ll never go back.
 It’s SO much cheaper than buying vanilla extract and it tastes a thousand times better than artificial vanilla.

 And it makes a great gift because it’s not super expensive (even though the cost of vanilla beans keeps rising!), it has a personal touch, and they can use it whenever they want, instead of being forced to eat cookies RIGHT THIS MINUTE.

 Also, since it takes a while for it to turn into vanilla, now is a great time to make a big batch, put it away in your pantry or on a high shelf and then when mid-December rolls around, you’re ready to go.

 I don’t have beautiful handwriting, but my friend Lisa from Handlettered Design does the most gorgeous hand lettering and she made these pretty printable tags to tie on the bottles – aren’t they gorgeous?